-As world population increases, the need for more productive and sustainable use of the land becomes more urgent.
-According to the United Nations, more than 7 billion people populated the Earth in 2011 and this number is expected to go up to 9.3 billion by the mid-century.
+According to the United Nations, global population is expected to increase by 2 billion people, from 7.7 billion currently to 9.7 billion in 2050.
 To meet the demand for food by 2050, production will have to increase by over 60%.
 These figures, coupled with current problems borne out of past and existing non-sustainable land use practices, provide the case for changing the way we manage lands and our production of agricultural and tree goods.

 Thanks to its multifunctional properties, agroforestry is part of the solution to addressing these issues, whether they be environmental, economic or social.
 Agroforestry systems include both traditional and modern land-use systems where trees are managed together with crops and/or animal production systems in agricultural settings.
 They are dynamic, ecologically based, natural resource management systems that diversify and sustain production in order to increase social, economic and environmental benefits for land users at all scales.